MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Italy/italian-vat.md

 Document lines contain a field to indicate if the line must be included in the VAT transaction reports.
 The **Include in VAT Transac.
 Rep.** fields are selected automatically based on the day of the transaction and a comparison with the threshold amount for the calendar year.
 If sales lines are related to a blanket order, the threshold is compared to the amount for the blanket order.
 This only applies to sales line of type **Item**.
 For service lines, the comparison is made with the service contract amount.

 > [!NOTE]
-> Credit memos are included in the VAT transaction report if the customer or vendor is from a country/region that is outside the EU and is not blacklisted.
+> Credit memos are included in the VAT transaction report if the customer or vendor is from a country/region that is outside the EU and is not listed as blocked.

 When you post credit memos, you must update the **Refers to Period** field to specify the relevant period.
 The VAT transaction reports will include credit memos where the **Refers to Period** field is set to **Current Calendar Year** or **Previous Calendar Year**.